gecio/gecio.github.io/docs/_optimist/guided_tour/step10/index.en.md

 ## Subnet

-Now that you have a network, you have to create a subnet for it.
+Now that you have a network, you need to create a subnet for it.

 The subnet creation command also has a few options.
 In our example, we use: